-"The problem is there's no regulation of nail lamp exposure," Dr. Chris Adigun, a clinical assistant professor of dermatology at NYU Langone Medical Center told NPR last year.
+However, there are no laws on the amount of UV light a nail lamp can emit.
+"The problem is there's no regulation of nail lamp exposure," Adigun told NPR in 2014.
 "For patients who aren't concerned about the melanoma risk, they need to know about the photoaging that comes from UV exposure."

 What is photoaging?
 Over time, skin ages and loses its youthful appearance.
 Although some of these factors are natural and unavoidable, many of the visible signs of aging, such as wrinkles, can be caused by exposure to UV rays.

 Long-term UV exposure